 DSD vs PCM competition leads to many disputes around.
 These formats are not so different as seems as discussed here.
-Read about some myths and its technical explanation.
+Read about some myths and their technical explanation.

 If reconsider some of the common myths or opinions of DSD and PCM we have 3 we would like to focus on:

-- DSD can be considered as format superior in audio quality than PCM.
+- DSD can be considered as a format superior in audio quality to PCM.

 - DSD can’t be “native” edited without intermediate conversion to PCM.

 - Point 2 will lead to a significant loss of quality due to ‘decimation’.

 Below we will consider the validity of these assertions.